Fast Online Learning of CLiFF-maps in Changing Environments: Introduction

-However, prior art typically assumes that once learned, the map of dynamics remains constant~\cite{kucner2020probabilistic}, or that changes adhere to the same periodic patterns every day~\cite{molina2018modelling}.
+However, prior art typically assumes that once learned, the map of dynamics remains constant~\cite{kucner2020probabilistic}, or follows fixed periodic patterns every day~\cite{molina2018modelling}.
 In reality, as the robot operates continuously, the motion patterns may change due to various events or alterations in the environment topology and semantics \cite{liu2023human}.
 The map of dynamics should actively detect and accommodate these changes.
 This motivates the need for an online update method, similar to the one developed for iterative improvement of periodic maps of dynamics \cite{molina22exploration}.
 Furthermore, as the robot operates over extended periods, the accumulation of human observation data makes rebuilding the map from scratch increasingly costly.
-A lifelong learning model becomes practical and necessary in scenarios where storing large datasets is infeasible due to storage limitations or privacy concerns.
-This situation motivates the need for incremental and efficient map updates, which augment previously accumulated knowledge with recent observations without retaining all dynamics samples.
+An online learning model becomes practical and necessary in scenarios where handling large datasets is infeasible due to storage limitations or privacy concerns.
+This situation motivates the need for incremental and efficient map updates, which augment previously accumulated knowledge with recent observations without retaining all past dynamics samples.